kvutien/Project-Machu-Picchu-2020/README.md

 ## Why _Machu Picchu_?
 _Machu Picchu_ is a decentralised database, using OrbitDB on IPFS.

 OrbitDB is a Document Database, like MongoDB, instead of being a Relation Database, like MySQL.
 Document Database is suited for our purpose because we need no complex relation tables.
-The database contains JSON objects describing a person, a wallet and various data that can be used to optimise social relief programs.
-The final purpose is to make this tool available as open source to all international organisations providing benefits to disinherited people: refugees, microfinance customers and in general all beneficiairies of aids etc.
+The database contains JSON objects describing a person and a virtual secretary (actually a wallet and various data that can be used to optimise social relief programs).
+The final purpose is to make this tool and its data available as open source to all international organisations providing benefits to disinherited people: refugees, microfinance customers and in general all beneficiairies of aids etc.

 In my Final Project of the ConsenSys bootcamp, I'll initiate _Machu Picchu_ with a simple dApp.
 After the bootcamp, I'll make it grow inb complexity and in useability.
 It will be the theme of my participation in future hackathons.
 ### and why this name _Machu Picchu_?